fangwd/sqlex/README.md

 *sqlex* is a library to help retrieve, update, import and export data from a relational database easily.
 Apart from standard database relations like one-to-one, many-to-one and many-to-many, it also has built-in support for hierarchical data (trees) using closure tables, including cloning a tree rooted at a specific object.
+When running raw SQL queries, placeholders can be used for both positional (`?`) and named (e.g `:id`) parameters, and parameter values can be either simple Javascript values or arrays.

 Supported databases: MySQL, Postgres, SQLite